 - Mining Consultants

 After emerging from the resources wilderness thanks to its world-class geology and industry-friendly government policies, South Australia is now a leader in Australian mining and hydrocarbon developments over the last decade.

-From just four operations a decade ago, the State now boasts 20 operating mines and can also lay claim to being Australia’s second most popular exploration destination, outstripping Queensland in exploration expenditure for the third successive year in 2012.
+In little more than a decade the State has gone from four operating mines to more than 20 and can also lay claim to being Australia’s second most popular exploration destination, outstripping Queensland in exploration expenditure for the fourth successive year in 2013.
 While the Olympic Dam expansion may have been deferred, the growing presence of BHP Billiton, Rio Tinto, Xstrata, JOGMEC and a host of other international mining houses is proof that South Australia’s rise in prominence continues apace.

-With full support from the Department for Manufacturing, Innovation, Trade, Resources and Energy (DMITRE), the South Australian Resources and Energy Investment Conference will continue to showcase this burgeoning sector in 2014.
-From copper plays in the Gawler Craton, to iron ore and graphite developments on the Eyre Peninsula and the emergence of the Cooper Basin as Australia’s new hydrocarbon frontier, South Australia’s resources potential is at last being fully recognised.
+With full support from the Department of State Development, the South Australian Resources and Energy Investment Conference will continue to showcase this burgeoning sector in 2015.
+From copper plays in the Gawler Craton, to iron ore and graphite developments on the Eyre Peninsula and the emergence of the State as a new hydrocarbon frontier, South Australia’s resources potential is at last being fully recognised.

 This year’s event will feature the success stories and emerging players in the State from both minerals and oil and gas and will also tackle thorny industry issues such as infrastructure, corporate social responsibility and the future of the Woomera Prohibited Area.